Nothing Like This (album)

 Nothing Like This is the seventh studio album by American country music group Rascal Flatts.
-It is their debut release after signing with Big Machine Records after Lyric Street's name was retired, and was released on November 16, 2010.
+Released on November 16, 2010, it is their debut release after signing with Big Machine Records after Lyric Street went out of business.
 The album's lead-off single, "Why Wait," was released on August 2, 2010.
 This song became their first number one single on the Hot Country Songs charts since "Here Comes Goodbye."
 The album's second single, "I Won't Let Go" was released to country radio on January 10, 2011.
 The third single, "Easy" was released to country radio on June 27, 2011.
 This was the band's last album to go platinum.

 Content

 In the weeks leading up to the album's release, three promotional singles were released for music download; "I Won't Let Go" was released on October 25, 2010, "Play" on November 2, 2010, and the title track on November 9, 2010.

 In 2022, bassist Jay DeMarcus re-recorded the track "All Night To Get There" with his new group, Generation Radio, singing lead vocals.